zdenek-vostrel/SZDpage/page/docs/szd1/doors.md

     ```

     ???+ success "Output"
-        The output of the problam are the correction rates of the choices and a plot showing its dependance on the number of iterations.
+        The output of the problem are the correction rates of the choices and a plot showing its dependance on the number of iterations.

         [![doors](dvere.png)](dvere.png)